-Carl Gustaf Emil Mannerheim became the symbol of the Finnish struggle against Soviet Russia during the Winter War of 1939-1940.
-He was hailed as a champion of liberty throughout the western world during those 105 days of stubborn resistance against a vastly superior enemy.
+He served in the Russian Imperial Army for decades, and later became a war hero in his home country of Finland.
+He was the symbol of the Finnish struggle against Soviet Russia during the Winter War of 1939–1940.
+He was hailed as a champion of liberty throughout the Western world during those 105 days of stubborn resistance against a vastly superior enemy.

-The War of Liberation in 1918 – later also called the Civil War – had been fought against Soviet Russia and against its allies, the Finnish “Reds”.
-And the Winter War was not the last war in which Mannerheim fought against Russia.
+The War of Liberation in 1918 – later also called the Civil War – had been fought against Soviet Russia and against its allies, the Finnish “Reds.”
+And the Winter War was not the last war Mannerheim fought against Russia, either.

-The period of combat known as the Continuation War, 1941 to1944, during which German forces fought alongside the Finnish army, was even more exacting for Finland and Russia than the Winter War had been.
+The period of combat known as the Continuation War, 1941 to 1944, during which German forces fought alongside the Finnish army, exacted a much heavier toll on Finland and Russia than the Winter War had.

-Moreover, in the Continuation War, Finnish forces even advanced into Russian territory with the intention of annexing Eastern Karelia, a region which had never belonged to Finland.
+Moreover, during the Continuation War, Finnish forces even advanced into Russian territory with the intention of annexing Eastern Karelia, a region which had never belonged to Finland.

 Admittedly, Finnish policy towards the Russians and Finland’s methods of warfare substantially differed from those of the Germans.
-Finland declined to launch a ground attack on Leningrad or even to bomb it, despite German pressure to do so.
+Finland declined to launch a ground attack or a bombing attack on Leningrad, despite German pressure to do so.

 Remarkable career in Russia

-First of all, the key to the puzzle is Mannerheim’s own Russian past.
-He happens to have spent no less than thirty years in Russia, mostly in St Petersburg, serving in the Russian Imperial Army.
+Mannerheim spent no less than 30 years in Russia, mostly in Saint Petersburg, serving in the Russian Imperial Army.

-During this period Mannerheim not only reached the rank of lieutenant general and was appointed Commander of the Cavalry Corps of the Imperial Army, he was also known personally to the emperor and became a member of his suite.
+During this period he not only reached the rank of lieutenant general and was appointed commander of the Cavalry Corps of the Imperial Army, he was also known personally to the emperor and became a member of his suite.

 Mannerheim’s record as a soldier was impressive.
 He fought for Russia on the battle front in both the Russo-Japanese War of 1904–05 and in the First World War between 1914 and 1917.
 General Mannerheim was decorated with the St George’s Cross for gallantry and was famous for his military skill and efficacy.

 Mannerheim was also an able sportsman whose horsemanship won prizes.
-This was evidently one of the reasons why he was chosen for the formidable task of undertaking a a reconnaissance mission on horseback through Asia that lasted two years.
+This was evidently one of the reasons why he was chosen for the formidable task of undertaking a reconnaissance mission, on horseback through Asia, that lasted two years.

-To the list of Mannerheim’s merits one might add his courteous manners, which contributed to the progress of the young cavalry officer in high society and at the imperial court itself.
+You could add courteous manners to the list of Mannerheim’s merits.
+This contributed to the progress of the young cavalry officer in high society and at the imperial court itself.

 A non-Russian officer in the Imperial Army was no rarity.
-There were in fact thousands of them.
-Many of these “inorodtsy” or “non-orthodox” subjects of the emperor serving in the Russian army came from the Baltic provinces, spoke German as their mother tongue and were Lutheran by religion, as was Mannerheim.
+In fact, there were thousands of them.
+Many of these inorodtsy or “non-orthodox” subjects of the emperor serving in the Russian army came from the Baltic provinces, spoke German as their mother tongue and were Lutheran by religion, as was Mannerheim.

 However, Mannerheim’s background differed from that of his Baltic brother officers.
 He came from the Grand Duchy of Finland, which sent more than 4,000 officers to serve in the Russian army between 1809 and 1917.
 Almost 400 of them reached the rank of general or admiral.